Jump to content

 I'm late to the party, but just wanted to chime in.
 Yes, North American sunfishes (38 species) are gorgeous, and although only distantly related to the cichlid family (around 2,000 species), they do look and act a lot like them due to convergent evolution.
 Some have been fairly popular in the aquarium trade for years, like the large pumpkinseed (Lepomis gibbosus), as well as the smaller Enneacanthus species, and the tiny Elassoma species.
 Bigger sunfishes (like largemouth bass and others) are similar to peacock bass and other big, predatory cichlids, and need just as much space and food.
 However, there are plenty other beautiful and interesting sunfishes, like the longear above (L. megalotis), which deserve way more attention from aquarists.

-Myself, I have kept bluegill (L. macrochirus), green sunfish (L. cyanellus), and spotted sunfish (L. punctatus).
+Myself, I have kept bluegill (L. macrochirus), green sunfish (L. cyanellus), and spotted sunfish (L. punctatus), as well as the little bluespotted sunfish (Enneacanthus gloriosus).
 The bluegill get big (around a foot in length), and are fairly aggressive with each other, so they need at least a 75-gallon tank.
 Green sunfish are not quite as big (usually 6-8 inches), but they are among the most aggressive fish I've ever kept, often times becoming a lone aquarium specimen, the way some cichlids do.
 They are very interesting, very aware of people and things outside their tank, and have some great colors of their own, but don't keep them unless you are prepared for their aggression.
 Spotted sunfish are smaller and not nearly as aggressive.
 You can keep them in a group, and they generally get along with each other.
 They also have some great behaviors, and some cool colors and patterns, too.
-My friend also used to keep orangespotted sunfish (L. humilis), which are very colorful and pretty peaceful.
+My bluespotted sunfish was beautiful, and reminiscent of dwarf cichlids.
+I had one in a 10-gal tank with a swamp darter (Etheostoma fusiforme), a tiny member of the perch family (250 species), and like all darters, a really cool aquarium fish in its own right.
+My friend also used to keep orangespotted sunfish (L. humilis), which are also very colorful and rather peaceful.

 I think all these sunfishes and others make great aquarium denizens, and in some ways are easier to keep than tropical fish.
 You don't need a heater, and unless you want to breed them, they don't need a winter cool-down period, either.
 As stated in a previous post, I think a big factor keeping them from becoming more popular here in North America is that they're local and not exotic, since aquarists in Europe really like them.
 However, to be fair, there are concerns both in North America and Europe about these fish become invasive if released into the wild, since unlike tropical fish, they can survive the winter and go on to compete with and/or prey on other fish.